 Phil Gottlieb, LMC Counselor, shared his memories, "Gloria truly enjoyed working in the LMC Transfer Center.
 She and I had numerous conversations about how much she looked forward to helping students even after she was wheelchair-bound, and she had some very close relationships with a number of them.
 At times, no doubt, during her last few years at LMC, she experienced a great deal of pain, but she always had a smile and a story to tell.
 I marveled at her determination and strength.
 I will miss her. "

 LMC President Peter Garcia shared, "I was honored to represent the college community at Gloria's vigil service.
 From the stories that her family and friends shared, I learned that the loyalty and commitment that she brought to LMC imbued all of her actions and relationships.
-If you ever attended one of her Transfer Center parties, you know that her smile and generous hospitality will be sorely missed."
+If you ever attended one of her Transfer Programs & Services parties, you know that her smile and generous hospitality will be sorely missed."

 In honor of Gloria, her family has established the Gloria Garlitos Memorial Scholarship Fund for Disabled Students.
 If you choose to donate, you can elect to have payroll deductions or send a check payable to the LMC Foundation and indicate on the check: "Gloria Garlitos Memorial Scholarship Fund."
 If you have any questions, you can contact Lindy Wille (ext.
 3215).